Deirdre O'Kane: Television

 Television credits include hosting the ten-part TV series of stand-up comedy and sketches called The Lounge (RTÉ) which included guests such as Rich Hall, Adam Hills, Jeff Green and Dara Ó Briain.
 She also played the role of Fiona in Owen O'Neill's sit-com The Fitz (BBC).

-In 2001, O'Kane (described in The Sunday Times as "absolutely superb") played the leading role of Helen in Paths to Freedom, a six-part spoof-documentary for RTÉ/BBC Choice and starred in the RTÉ comedy series, Fergus's Wedding.
+In 2001, O'Kane (described in The Sunday Times as "absolutely superb") played the leading role of Helen in Paths to Freedom, a six-part spoof-documentary for RTÉ/BBC Choice and starred in the RTÉ comedy series Fergus's Wedding.

 In 2012, she took on the part of Debra Moone, in Sky's comedy Moone Boy.

-In 2016, she made a guest appearance on the British TV show As Yet Untitled and told an anecdote about her car being double clamped by over efficient clampers to whom she was rude over the phone.
-Alan liked her stories enough to consider naming the episode after one of her quotes: "Would you ever fuck off?".
+In 2016, she made a guest appearance on the British TV show As Yet Untitled and told an anecdote about her car being double clamped by over-efficient clampers to whom she was rude over the phone.
+Alan Davies liked her stories enough to consider naming the episode after one of her quotes: "Would you ever fuck off?".

-O'Kane is one of the narrators of the Irish version of Gogglebox, alongside Rory Cowan which started in 2016 on TV3.
+O'Kane is one of the narrators of the Irish version of Gogglebox, alongside Rory Cowan, which started in 2016 on TV3.
 In 2018, she was a runner-up on the second series of the Irish version of Dancing With The Stars.

 In October 2021, The Deirdre O'Kane Show launched on Sky Max.
 The five-part series features Bill Bailey, Ardal O’Hanlon, Joanne McNally, Jason Byrne, Reginald D. Hunter, Neil Delamere, Emma Doran, Des Bishop, Catherine Bohart and Martin Angolo.
-Hip-hop comedian, Rob Broderick, a.k.a.
+Hip-hop comedian Rob Broderick, a.k.a.
 Abandoman, also features on the show.

 In September 2021, she became a judge on the Irish talent show The Big Deal along with Boy George, Jedward, Lyra, and Aston Merrygold.

+In 2024, O'Kane was a contestant on LOL: Last one Laughing Ireland, the Irish version of Japanese comedy-reality show Documental, where "Ten of Ireland's comedy stars try to make each other laugh."
+She ended up getting into the final but lost to Jason Byrne.

+In 2025, she appeared in Chris O'Dowd's Small Town: Big Story as Carol from Casting.